Donawalt/Donawalt/README.md

 ## 🌱 I’m currently learning ...
 - 3D Design with Blender
 - Shader in GLSL
+- Rust

 ## 👯 I’m looking to collaborate on ...
 - Interactive Projects
-- Game Developement
 - Audiovisual Production
+- Tailor made Websites with a strong branding

 ## 📫 How to reach me: ...
 - Mail: contact@donaelwalter.com